polkadot-js/api/docs/start/basics.md

 - `api.genesisHash` - The genesisHash of the connected chain
 - `api.runtimeMetadata` - The metadata as retrieved from the chain
-- `api.runtimeVersion` - The chain runtime version (include spec/impl. versions and types)
+- `api.runtimeVersion` - The chain runtime version (including spec/impl. versions and types)
 - `api.libraryInfo` - The  version of the API, i.e. `@polkadot/api v0.90.1`

 ## Let's do something!

-Now that we have covered what the API actually exposes, it is time to [dive in an actually use what we installed earlier](create.md).
+Now that we have covered what the API actually exposes, it is time to [dive in and actually use what we installed earlier](create.md).